cmohri/PurpleFrog/README.md

 removeFirst() will change the \_front pointer so that it points to \_front.getNext().

 removeLast() will change the \_last pointer so that it points to \_front.getLast().

+pollFirst() will set the front node to the node after what is currently \_front, therefore removing the front node.

+pollFirst() will set the last node to the node before what is currently \_end, therefore removing the end node.

+getFirst() will return the cargo of the \_front node.

+getLast() will return the cargo of the \_end node.